 Besides being more interesting to begin with than a post that just posts your pin, you can use your Pinterest post to drive customer interaction.
 In my Home Office Inspiration Board, for example, I ask visitors to post their own office photos and share links to their own pinboards.
 I could have done a poll asking what shape their office was in, a fill-in-the-blank question related to home offices – there are so many engagement possibilities!

 7) Use available Pinterest tools to keep your pins sharp and on target.

 Although Pinterest is one of the newer social networks, there are already lots of Pinterest-related apps around that will help you see what's trending, make using Pinterest easier and assess your success using it.
-Here are just three:
+Here are just two:

 (You can also track what's being pinned on your own site by using this URL: http://pinterest.com/source/YourWebsite.com/ (replacing YourWebsite.com with your own URL).
 Read this Mashable post by Ann Smarty to learn more about this, including how to turn this source page into an RSS feed.)

 - Pretty Pinterest Pins is a WordPress plugin that shows the latest pins in your sidebar.
 It’s customizable so you can do anything from pulling the latest pins from any user through showing or hiding the image captions.